chrishumboldt/Menuplate/README.md

 ```

 ## HTML Example
-There are three different menu types and all use the same HTML.
+There are two different menu types and all use the same HTML.
 You require the trigger that will open the menu and the actual menu list.
 See an example below.

 ```html
 <a id="menu-trigger" href>Open Menu</a>